boystrange/ProgramVerification/src/Chapter/Imp/SmallStep.lagda.md

 programs.
 In fact, in spite of its rudimentary syntax, IMP is a Turing complete programming language, even slightly extending the *While* language used in Kfoury, Mall and Arbib's book *A Programming Approach to Computability* as an equivalent substitute for Turing machines.
-Were either big or small-step relations decidable, we would have an algorithm deciding the halting problem.
+Were either big or small-step semantics decidable, we would have an algorithm deciding the halting problem.

 ## Exercise